wavesjs/waves-ui/README.md

 - browse and zoom into the views
 - modify layers time characteristics through it timeContext or data through shape edition

-Internally they call the relevant `behavior` associated to the view, the layer or the shape.
+Internally the current interaction state call the relevant `behavior` associated to the view, the layer or the shape.

 ### Behavior